skilion/soccer-manager/api/Apis/PlayerApi.md

 # **buyPlayer**
 > buyPlayer(id)

-Buys a player.
+Buys a player

-    The player must be on the market and the user&#39;s team must have enough money.
+    The player must be on the market and the user's team must have enough money.
 If the user owns the player, the player is simply removed from the market.

 ### Parameters